FAQ

 In the case of a legal person, it is an authorised person within the company that must act on behalf of that legal person.
 If there is no individual with sole power of representation, an individual within the company must be granted power of attorney and be named as the authorised person.
 Depending on the form of business organisation, this could be, for example, a member of a multi-member management board, a managing director, an authorised signatory, authorised agent or individual with sole power of representation.
 An authorised person within the company could also include an appropriately authorised team leader or a department head.
 The registration does not need to reflect internal company regulations (dual control principle, approval limits, departmental responsibilities, etc.).

 For technical reasons, and for reasons related to automated data checks, that is not possible.
-Please enter the taxpayer reference number that you provided when contracting with your system.
+Please indicate the taxpayer reference number you provide when entering into a contract with a system or marketplace.

 - Type designations, article specifications, model descriptions (e.g. headphones A10, headphones A15)